Skip to main content

 To create your zones, go to Settings > Cablecast CG Settings > Zones.

-Click the green New button to add a new zone.
+Select the green New button to add a new zone.

 The Zone Type will be Bulletin.
 Name the Zone accordingly and give it a unique tag that will be used across all zones for the new CG channel.
 Set the Zone Size.
 This is going to be based on the math and mockups that you did when sketching out your CG channel.
-Click Save at the top right of the page.
+Select Save at the top right of the page.

 Do this for each zone in your CG channel.
 If you want to create a full screen alert and/or crawl for the CG channel, you'll want to go through the steps above, but for the Zone Type, choose Full Screen Alert or Crawl.
 When creating a Crawl zone, you don't need to enter any dimensions, but when creating a Full Screen Alert, you'll want that to be the full output resolution of your server.
 If you're outputting 1080i, then you want that to be 1920x1080, etc. The Full Screen Alert will override your multizone layout with bulletins that fill the entire screen.